ember-learn/guides-source/guides/release/routing/specifying-a-routes-model.md

 ### What does a dynamic segment look like?

 Here's what it would look like in the URL if a route has a dynamic segment: `http://localhost:4200/posts/42`.
 The number `42` is the "dynamic" part.
-A user could follow a link taking them to `http://localhost:4200/posts/3` and see post number 3 instead.
+A user can follow a link taking them to `http://localhost:4200/posts/3` and see post number 3 instead.
 What's important here is that the data that should be displayed is tied to the url.
-When you are doing routing well, a user could refresh the page, or visit a bookmarked page, and they would see the right data.
+When you are doing routing well, a user can refresh the page, or visit a bookmarked page, and they will see the right data.

-URLs are one of the main superpowers of browser-based apps, and your app should take advantage of them.
+URLs are one of the main superpowers of browser-based apps, and Ember makes it easy to take advantage of them.

 ### Creating a dynamic segment

-A dynamic segment can be created using the Ember CLI:
+A dynamic segment can be created using Ember CLI:

 ```bash
 ember generate route photo --path "photos/:id"